 The decline of empathy

-It’s a point that’s worth considering, especially as research shows an otherwise declining rate of empathy among American college students.
+It’s a point that’s worth considering, especially as shows an otherwise declining rate of empathy among American college students.
 Analyzing the data of almost 14,000 college students dating back 30 years, students today score about 40 percent lower in empathy than their counterparts of just a few decades ago.

 But what’s at risk with this declining empathy rate?